-Minsky's statement reveals a remarkable convergence, in conclusions, regarding the stabilization of what he termed "Managerial" and Schumpeter's 1928 analysis of "Trustified" capitalism.
+Minsky's statement reveals a remarkable convergence, in conclusions, regarding the stabilization of what he termed "Managerial" and Schumpeter's 1928 analysis of "Trustified" capitalism52.
 However, consistent with both authors' perception of capitalism as an evolving institutional structure (Minsky: 1992,113), it was not likely that this structure would last forever.
 For Schumpeter, economic and institutional evolution - burocratization and rationalization in all fronts, endogeneization of the innovative process plus cultural changes - would bring about a major economic and institutional transformation he suggested could labelled "Socialism".
-His BC's "historical outlines" chapters and CSD's discussion of "Socialism" provide us with a useful framework for interpreting the Asian Developmental States, and especially China, as I will show in this volume's closing chapter.
+His BC's "historical outlines" chapters and CSD's discussion of "Socialism" provide us with a useful framework for interpreting the Asian Developmental States, and especially China53.
 For Minsky, "Managerial Capitalism" would be transformed into "Money Manager" capitalism which would bring the Ephor back in, but a very different kind of ephor: Keynes's financial casino manager instead of Schumpeter's investment banker.